P.O. Box 526 | Harleysville, PA 19438

 Our Road Map for Life Workshop©

-An innovative, effective program that helps youth who have caused harm in their neighborhoods learn to make choices to turn away from destructive behaviors and build on strengths and abilities that will lead to success!
+An innovative, effective Program that helps youth learn to make choices that will lead to success.

 Participant Quotes: Excerpts from some of the youth who have participated in the Workshops: